sandkr2093-crypto/Coffee-Data-Dashboard/README.md

 ☕ Average Sale per Transaction: ₹31.64

 🕒 Peak Hour: 22 (10 PM)
+Key Insights

+The Afternoon is the busiest time, generating over 1,200 sales, indicating high demand post-lunch.

+The Peak Hour (22:00) shows a surprising late-night sales spike, possibly from night-shift or late café visitors.

+Americano with Milk is the top-selling coffee, followed by Cappuccino and Latte.

+The Card payment method dominates overall sales, highlighting customer preference for cashless transactions.

+Weekday trends remain consistent, with slightly higher activity toward the weekend (Fri–Sat).

+Average order values are steady throughout the day, suggesting stable pricing and customer spending habits.

 🌞 Top Time of Day: Afternoon (1,205 sales)